 About the Author

-Paul Timmers is research associate at the University of Oxford, Department of Politics and International Relations and visiting professor at Rijeka University.
+Paul Timmers is research associate at the University of Oxford, adjunct professor at the European University Cyprus and visiting professor at Rijeka University.
 He is a former Director at the European Commission Directorate for Digital Society, Trust and Cybersecurity.